cdubach/academic-kickstart/content/cs_minor/index.md

 Their will then let you know if you a new form is required or not.

+# FAQ (Frequently Asked Questions)

+### Can I take COMP-400 as part of the Complementary Courses? ###

+Unfortunately, project courses such as COMP-400 and COMP-364 cannot be counted toward the CS minor degree.

 # How to contact me

 {{% alert warning %}}